Ankit871331/Spotify/README.md

 # Spotify Clone 🎵

-A responsive web application that replicates the Spotify user interface, allowing users to browse and interact with music playlists.
+A responsive web application that replicates the Spotify, allowing users to browse and interact with music playlists.
 This project focuses on clean UI/UX design using modern web technologies.

 ## 🚀 Features
 * **Dynamic Sidebar**: Navigation for Home, Search, and Library.